You Don't Have to Relive It to Heal From It

 Client testimonials have been anonymized to protect privacy

-"I didn't think I'd ever feel normal again after my accident.
-EMDR helped me process the trauma without having to relive every horrible detail.
-Within 8 sessions, my nightmares stopped and I could drive again without panic attacks.
-Bonny created such a safe space for healing."
+"I didn't think I'd feel normal again after what happened.
+EMDR helped me process the trauma without having to relive every detail.
+My nightmares stopped and I could finally move forward.
+Bonny created such a safe space."

 — M.L., Markham